-1. All wheel bolts are tightened to the correct torque.
+All wheel bolts are tightened to the correct torque.
 When fitted with alloy wheels, bolts should be tightened to a torque of 130Nm (Newton metres).
 For the steel spare wheel supplied with the caravan the wheel bolts should be tightened to 120Nm.

-- 2. Inspect all wheels and tyres for signs of deterioration or damage. - 3.
-Tyre pressures are correct.
+- 2. Inspect all wheels and tyres for signs of deterioration or damage. - Tyre pressures are correct checking spare wheel if one fitted.

 - Ensure all loose articles are stowed securely.
 Do not store heavy items in roof lockers.
-Televisions and other heavy items must always be secured at floor level when towing. - All lockers and cupboard doors are closed and secured. - 6.
+Televisions and other heavy items must always be secured at floor level when towing. - 5.
+All lockers and cupboard doors are closed and secured. - 6.
 All bunks are secure.

-- All rooflights, extractor fans and sunroofs are closed and secured. - 8.
-Tables are secured in their transit position. - Fridge is on 12v operation and the door lock is set (if required). - 10.
+- 7. All rooflights, extractor fans and sunroofs are closed and secured. - 8.
+Tables are secured in their transit position. - 9.
+Fridge is on 12v operation and the door lock is set (if required). - 10.
 All windows are fully closed and latched.
 Never tow with windows on night setting. - Gas cylinders are correctly positioned, secured and turned off, and the gas box is shut and locked.

 - 12. Ensure no loose items are stored in the gas box and it is not over filled with equipment, as this may cause impact damage to the inside of the panel. - 13.
 Battery is connected and the battery is secure. - 14.
 All external doors, flaps and ventilation ducts are closed and secure, with their relevant covers in place. - 15.
-Before commencing any journey always ensure that the rooflights are closed and both handles are securely fastened. - 16.
 It is recommended that a minimum of 2 people work together when hitching up the caravan to the tow vehicle.